Generic selectors

 It is interesting that Christ NEVER condemned the scribes, Pharisees, and Sadducees for not knowing the Law.
 Instead, He excoriated them in Matthew 23 where He called them hypocrites seven times because “they bind heavy burdens and grievous to be borne, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.”
 (Matt.
 23:4).
 They understood that righteousness was the result of obeying the Law of God, so they had a problem.

 The problem for all humanity is the simple statement: “The wages of sin is death” (Rom.
 6:23).
 In fact, “all have sinned” (Rom.
 3:23), meaning that EVERYONE has been condemned to death because “there is none righteous, no, not one” (Rom.
 3:10).
-From the time of Adam and Eve, God has offered eternal life to any who are righteous but human nature and wicked spirits have thwarted every attempt.
+From the time of Adam and Eve, God has offered eternal life to but human nature and wicked spirits have thwarted every attempt.
 Job testified of this.
-So, the ancient religious leaders determined that if righteousness is only unattainable through strict obedience to the Law, then THAT could only accomplished by imposing traditions and rules that forced people into compliance.
+So, the ancient religious leaders determined that if righteousness is only attainable through strict obedience to the Law, then THAT could only accomplished by imposing traditions and rules that forced people into compliance.
 This is what Paul accused them of:

 ROMANS 10:2-3 For I bear them record that they have a zeal of God, but not according to knowledge.
 3 For they being ignorant of God’s righteousness, and going about to establish their own righteousness, have not submitted themselves unto the righteousness of God.